mini-pw/policydemic_legal_info/pdfparser/README.md

 ```
 Arguments:
 * pdf_text - STRING - the text of the .pdf document;
-* keywords - SET of STRING - a python set of keywords;
+* keywords - SET of STRING - a python set of words, that should be in the text;
-* without - SET of STRING - a python set of words, that should not exist in pdf;
+* without - SET of STRING - a python set of words, that shouldn't be in the text;
-* at_least - INT - how many of the keywords should at least be in the text;
+* at_least - INT - an integer indicating, how many unique words from of the keywords set should at least be in the text.
+If the number of words is smaller, function returns False;
-* at_most - INT - how many of the keywords should at most be in the text;
+* at_most - INT - an integer indicating, how many of the keywords should at most be in the text.
+If the number is bigger, function returns False;
 * crit - "simple" or "complex" - which criterion to choose.

 Return:
-* BOOL - True if the text fulfils the criterion
+* BOOL - True if the text fulfils the criterion, i.e. if it has at least "at_least" words from the keywords set and at most "at_most" words from the without set.

 "check" task works as an endpoint.
-It takes a text of a pdf as a string and returns a boolean answer.
+It takes a text of a .pdf as a string and returns a boolean answer.
 It return True if the text fulfils the criterion.
 There is a simple criterion (crit = "simple") and complex criterion (crit = "complex").
 Please notice, that the complex criterion is much slower.

 Examples: